Dvd-Znf/youtty/README.md

 Graphics on a plain tty look awsome!!!!
 ## Todo:
 - [X] Better support for yt-dlp features
+- [ ] Provide PKGBUILD for Arch Linux
 - [ ] Add somekind of "history" or "save video" mechanic
 # Credit (for some AWSOME dependencies):
 - youtube-dl && yt-dlp (Its amazing)